tengcharmaine/tp/docs/DeveloperGuide.md

 #### Design Considerations & Alternatives Considered

-**Aspect: How to show the notes of patient on patient notes display.**
+**Aspect: How to show the notes of patient on patient notes panel.**

 - **Alternative 1 (Current Choice):** Show patient's notes in one command using `IC_NUMBER`.